The excess of the central government’s expenditure over revenue is a challenge in the slowdown

 Revenue expenditure refers to all the transfer payments (payments made to citizens, without taking any service in return such as subsidies, pension), factor payments (payments made to citizens for rendering their services), and servicing of loans taken out by the government.
 Revenue expenditure refers to all spending that does not create assets or reduces liabilities.

 The fiscal deficit shows the amount that would need to be borrowed by the government to meet its expenditure.

 Receipts mean the income of the government received through taxes such as both direct and indirect, custom duties on imports, excise duties, union territory-taxes, and GST, and other sources.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

-Some of the other sources include investments that are received in a PPP (Public Private Partnership) or in a company wholly-owned by the central government, international grants, interest receipts, profits and dividends of public sector units, receipts from union territories, and income from licence fees.
-Receipts is another term for revenue here.
+Some of the other sources include investments that are received in a PPP (Public-Private Partnership) or in a company wholly-owned by the central government, international grants, interest receipts, profits, and dividends of the public sector units, receipts from union territories, and income from license fees.
+Receipts are another term for revenue here.

 We say the fiscal deficit is widening if the value increases from that of the previous year’s.